jeffcressman/loopback-example-offline-sync-react/README.md

 2. `cd loopback-example-offline-sync-react`

+3. `nvm use` - select version of Node specified in `.nvmrc`

-3. `npm install` - install the root package dependencies.
+4. `npm install` - install the root package dependencies.

-4. `npm install grunt-cli -g` - skip if you have Grunt CLI already installed.
+5. `npm install grunt-cli -g` - skip if you have Grunt CLI already installed.

-5. `npm install bower -g` - skip if you already have Bower installed.
+6. `npm install bower -g` - skip if you already have Bower installed.

-6. `bower install` - install front-end scripts
+7. `bower install` - install front-end scripts

-7. `mongod` - make sure mongodb is running if you want to run with `NODE_ENV=production`.
+8. Set a Postgres database as per defined in `server/datasource.json`

+9. Run `slc arc` and migrate the Todo and Todo-Change models

+10. Run the autoudpate script to migrate the Checkpoint model
+    * `node bin/autoudpate.js`

-8. `grunt serve` - build and run the entire project in development mode.
+11. `grunt serve` - build and run the entire project in development mode.

-9. open `http://localhost:3000` - point a browser at the running application.
+12. open `http://localhost:3000` - point a browser at the running application.

-Run the autoudpate script to migrate the Checkpoint model.

-`node bin/autoudpate.js`

 ## Project layout